doc4d/docs/docs/ViewPro/formulas-and-functions.md

 Functions are...

-See [function reference](function-reference.md) for more details and examples.
+See [spreadsheet function reference](spreadsheet-function-reference.md) for more details and examples.